markthe3/Sleep-Bash-Script-for-ubuntu/README.md

 # Sleep-Bash-Script-for-ubuntu
-A bash S cript that enable the sleep(mise en vielle )for lunix machine
+A bash Script that enable the sleep(mise en vielle )for lunix machine